-Processing of data which includes transformation/cleaning/profiling of the raw data leads to the refined data which can be useful for further analytics to extract meaningful information for the organizations, for processing of data there are 2 main tools in Hadoop framework – Hive and Pig.
+Processing of data which includes transformation/cleaning/profiling of the raw data leads to the refined data which can be useful for further BI analytics services to extract meaningful information for the organizations, for processing of data there are 2 main tools in Hadoop framework – Hive and Pig.

 Pig is mainly used to clean/filter the raw or unstructured data and Hive is used to query the data which we have stored in DWH or Data Lake, both (Hive and Pig) of them go hand in hand and interact with each other whenever required.

 Partitioning in Hive and loading data into the Hive table after cleaning or profiling data from Pig are very common trends but we still have few limitations when we try to merge both the methods.

 Below is the sample data screen shot which we will use to load into the Hive table.

 Create Hive table named emp_tab

 Load the data into the Hive table which we have created above.

 Created another Hive table but with partitioning column name – ‘part’.

 Setting Dynamic partitioning conditions to TRUE

 Below is the output of the partitioning table, one can see data partition column also.